telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/localization-spreadsh/localization.md

 - [kendo.spreadsheet.messages.toolbar]({% slug localization_toolbar_messages_spreadsheet_widget%})
 - [kendo.spreadsheet.messages.view]({% slug localization_view_messages_spreadsheet_widget%})

-When applying JavaScript to update particular content, indicate the message you want to change by using its namespace, as demonstrated in this example:
+When you apply JavaScript to update a particular message, indicate it by using its namespace.

 ```html